psancassani/psancassani.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at ifo Institut at the Department of Economics of Education and LMU in Munich, Germany.
+ I'm an applied economist passionate about the world of data science, holding a PhD in Economics from LMU University in Munich.

 My research interests are **Education**, **Labor**, and **Political Economics**.\
 I am currently working on understanding how politicians' debates respond to an increase in the **salience of a topic**, on how **cultural factors** affect student achievement, and on the impact of **teacher characteristics** on student achievement.\